Updated on August 24, 2022

 Common Reasons for Temporary Orders

 A variety of issues can arise throughout the divorce process, but there are several matters that commonly require temporary orders.
-Any of these issues can have a significant effect on you and your children’s lives during the divorce process (Read more about helping your children through divorce.)
+Any of these issues can have a significant effect on your and your children’s lives during the divorce process.
+(Read more about helping your children through divorce.)

 Your children’s temporary custody arrangements